gregparkes/BattleSimulator/README.md

 **Current version: 0.3.6**

+*Note that as of July 2020, development for the Python version (i.e this repository) is presently no longer in effect.
+Effort instead is going into [Javascript/Web](https://gregparkes.github.io/WebBattleSim/) development instead, as it is more interactive*.

 ![Image not found](simulations/main.gif)

 The code for the primary engine is found in `battlesim/`, and implementations/examples are found in the Jupyter notebooks.
 Animations should display properly in these notebooks.